-Across all of manufacturing, the question “Which process should I use?” can only be solved by asking and answering further questions about the application at hand, the requirements of the project overall, and your needs as a customer.
+Across all of manufacturing, the question “Which aluminum casting method should I use?” can only be solved by asking and answering further questions about the application at hand, the requirements of the project overall, and your needs as a customer.
 This is as true for aluminum casting methods as it is for any other process.
 The benefits and applications of using aluminum casting techniques for a project are vast, but there are several further choices to consider when deciding how to cast aluminum parts for your application.

 In this piece, we’ll quickly summarize the differences between the available methods, and provide an easy guide to help you determine the right choice.

-Three primary metal casting methods can be used to cast aluminum: die casting, permanent mold casting and sand casting.
+Three primary metal casting methods can be used to cast aluminum: die casting, permanent mold casting, and sand casting.
 The methodology behind each of these metal casting techniques is as follows:

 - Sand casting: In this method, a mold is created from a sand mixture, containing a cavity into which the molten aluminum alloy from which your part will be created is poured.
 Once the aluminum cools and solidifies, the sand mold is broken away from the part.

 - Permanent mold casting: As the name implies, in this aluminum casting method, the mold is not broken away (as it is in sand casting).
-A re-usable metal mold is created, and the cavity is filled with aluminum via gravity.
+A reusable metal mold is created, and the cavity is filled with aluminum via gravity.
 The mold is then separated after cooling and the finished part ejected or removed.

 - Die casting: Die casting is very similar to permanent mold casting, except that the molten aluminum is injected into the cavity under pressure, rather than poured and filled via gravity.
-Aside from this functional difference, the two processes are similar, but we’ll discuss the differences in output below.
+Aside from this functional difference, the two processes are similar, but we’ll discuss the differences in the output below.